coleifer/huey/docs/api.rst

         :param int retries: number of times to retry the function if an unhandled exception occurs when it is executed.
         :param int retry_delay: number of seconds to wait in-between retries.
+        :param int priority: priority assigned to task, higher numbers are processed first by the consumer when there is a backlog.
         :param bool context: when the task is executed, include the :py:class:`Task` instance as a parameter.
         :param str name: name for this task.
 If not provided, Huey will default